 “I have found a sense of purpose within the work itself”

-Nettle: This brings me to the benefits of occult work — which are the three main benefits you obtain from your practice?
+Alexander: This brings me to the benefits of occult work — which are the three main benefits you obtain from your practice?

 Frater Ipafs: Three?
 I’ll do my best to keep it to three haha.
 One of them, without question, is that I have found a sense of purpose within the work itself.
 I am passionate about what I’m doing, regardless of whether or not anyone watching understands it entirely.
 The work isn’t meant to be a prescription for “obtaining purpose,” but it has certainly worked out that way for me.
 Another benefit is that, through mutual aims/interests, it has connected me with several individuals that appear to appreciate what I’m doing/creating as a result of my efforts.
 A third benefit is that I have come to trust every step I take toward manifesting my will– I no longer question and second guess myself when it comes to my personal goals and agendas.